-You can try a free sample pack (you pay only shipping).
-Then you can sign up to receive a bundle every month.
+You can sign up to receive a bundle on a set interval.
 The Essentials bundle includes five of their products.
 (They also have a Diaper & Wipes bundle, Organic Formula bundle, and a Health & Wellness bundle, with other choices of products.)
 I can’t afford to order a bundle every month, but get them a few times a year.
 You can choose how often you want them delivered.
-Every time I order, I get several types of sunscreen, so I am ready for summer!
+Every time I order, I get several sunscreen, so I am ready for summer!

 ∞ Be on the watch for great deals on memberships to local attractions.
 These deals usually don’t occur during the summer.
 For the St. Louis Science Center’s 50th anniversary of their planetarium, they had a sale on memberships – $50 off!
 It has been our best purchase ever!
 See my post “Become a member!”

 ∞ Plan ahead for where you would like to go.
 The first week of summer we often don’t make official plans.
 But, doing that every week makes the days long and me stressed!
 Putting together my Summer Bucket List and Summer Fun Bingo really helps because now I have done the research ahead of time and can either choose activities for the whole week or the night before.
 See my page Family Fun Outside the Home